SCAI-Data-Visualization/AR-Data-Visualization/README.md

 # AR-Data-Visualization-
 Repository for ASU Capstone project in 2022, will be used to hold progress on AR data visualization application.
+Desktop data visualization applications struggle with limited screen space, especially while visualizing data in several ways at once.
+Augmented Reality offers to open up the entire physical space of a user as screen space.
+This project hopes to create a data visualization framework for the Hololens AR device.

 # Start Here